chrisnmorrison/revista-gatsby-blog-magazine/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Revista is a Markdown + Gatsby blog/magazine starter, and can be hosted for free on sites like Netlify.
 I'm proud of my design, and i'd love to see other sites using it.

-You're welcome to fork our project and use it for your own site.
-Revista is a Markdown + Gatsby blog/magazine starter, and can be hosted for free on sites like Netlify.
+You're welcome to fork Revista and use it for your own site.
+You are not required to publish your code, you are only required to give credit (per MIT license).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>